-Opening an account in Vietnam if you live in Vietnam becomes a necessity.
-Just making a withdrawal from a ATM with a foreign credit card can quickly make you disappointed!
-You will do the calculation yourself, but when you take into account the ATM fees (the ATM), the conversion fees (usually between the euro and Vietnam dong) and then the fees of your bank abroad, you will see what you lose with each transaction and it can cost very quickly!
-Many shopping sites do not accept foreign credit cards, which makes life difficult for expatriates if they want to order a product on the internet, book a movie ticket, pay their rent and have a record of the transaction to reassure themselves…
+Opening a bank account in Vietnam if you live in Vietnam is a necessity.
+Just making a withdrawal from a ATM with a foreign credit card can quickly lower your funds.
+You will do the calculation yourself, but when you take into account the ATM fees, the conversion fees (usually between the euro and Vietnam dong) and then the fees of your bank abroad, you will see what you lose with each transaction and it can add up very quickly!
+Many shopping sites do not accept foreign credit cards, which makes life difficult for expatriates if they want to order a product on the internet, book a movie ticket, pay their rent and have a record of the transaction to reassure themselves.

 It is clear that having a bank account can make many things easier.
-Whatever the length of your stay in Vietnam, it is possible to have a bank account.
+No matter the length of your stay in Vietnam.
 Even with only a tourist visa, some banks in Vietnam allow interested people to become account holders in just a few minutes.
-If there is a general tendency to flee banks and think badly of banks in Europe, we would be grateful to have a bank account when we move to Vietnam.

 Vietcom Bank, an affordable solution